karry83/csjunior/hashtable induction.md

   - the result is a list with two columns: student name and their scores
   - size of list bigger than 100,000
   - download the data in [math result]()
+  - student name consist of lower english letters only, from 'a' to 'u'
+  - and there are no identical names
+  - the length of the student names <=10
 -  task 1:
   - requirement:try serveral different student name for test
   - input: